orangejulius/blog/source/_posts/2014-02-19-the-many-terrors-of-giving-talks.markdown

 comments: true
 categories: speaking personal-personal-goals-post
 ---
-A few weeks ago, I was given some terrible news: my talk proposal had been accepted.
+A few weeks ago, I was given some terrible news\: my talk proposal had been accepted.

 It might seem strange that being granted something I had asked for would be terrible, but given my reaction to the news, it's the only logical conclusion.